cloudops/co-website/content/english/resources/white-papers/securing-devops-platform-cloud-based-software-companies/_index.md

 ---
-title: Securing your DevOps platform for SaaS
+title: Securing your DevOps Platform - Cloud-based Software Companies
 date: 2020-07-02
 description: Hackers are becoming more creative each day.
 Industry standards like SOC 2 are essential for keeping your applications secure.
 resources: